Offices - Central London

 If you decide not to relocate the business - ie stay put - it is still worth reviewing your space utilisation (ie how do you use your existing business space: is it optimised for collaboration and productivity: does it still reflect your brand and your values: is it fit for purpose in a post Covid-19 world?)
 Will the space, fabric of the building and the services (mechanical and electrical) be fit for purpose for the length of the new lease being entered into?

 If your lease is up, you don’t have to move.
 You could always try to negotiate better terms for either the space you occupy or a larger or smaller space within the same premises owned by your landlord, depending on your requirements.
+However, do ascertain if you are covered by the Landlords & Tenants Act (1954) and seek advice accordingly.

 Most leases these days are not, so how you approach your landlord requires smart planning.

-If your knowledge of the current rental market is limited, or you are unsure what the pros and cons of a location are, or even what the full implications of the lease you have been provided are, then talk to an expert – someone whose job it is to know the market, identify appropriate on and off-market opportunities and negotiate the most favourable deal for you.
+If your knowledge of the current rental market is limited, or you are unsure what the pros and cons of a location are, or even what the full implications of the lease you have been provided are, then talk to an expert – someone whose job it is to know the market, identify appropriate on and off-market opportunities, model and negotiate the most favourable deal for you.